har-2010/AI_ACT_CO-ISSC/README.md

 Also, you can see all the experiments conducted in [mytest.ipynb](./CO-ISSC/mytest.ipynb) on the two corpora: AI ACT corpus and Computer Science corpora.

 Among these experiments, you can find the content of ecah cluster.
-In addition, for each iteartion setting a stacked hitogram is provided describing the distribution of clusters in each class.
+In addition, for each iteartion setting a stacked hitogram is provided describing the number of terms of each cluster in each class.
 In the following two histograms, one is about the the AI ACT corpus and the second is about the Computer Science corpora.